390° of Simulated Stereo: Track listing

 All songs were either taken from The Modern Dance, the group's first LP, or were among Pere Ubu's earliest singles later collected on Terminal Tower.
+The only exception is the song "Can't Believe It", which is exclusive to this release.
 The track listing on the CD version's rear tray card and disc label are incorrect; all the correct songs are listed but in scrambled order.